 How Long Does Dental Bonding Take?

 Dental bonding usually takes about 30 to 60 minutes per tooth to complete.
-Unlike veneers, which are custom-made in a dental lab and thus require more time, the bonding process can most often be completed in one visit.
+Unlike dental veneers, which are custom-made in a dental lab and thus require more time, the bonding process can most often be completed in one visit.

 How Much Does Dental Bonding Cost?